HHS-Software/Protocol-Buffer_Delphi_FPC/README.md

   Size := SampleProto.EncodeToStream(OutboundStream);
   SampleProto.Free;
 ```
-The `EncodeToStream` function serializes the properties of SampleProto into the Stream Object, ready to be sent to its destination.
+The `EncodeToStream` function serializes the properties of SampleProto into the Stream Object, ready to be sent to its destination.\
 \
 To decode incoming data:
 ```
   SampleProto := TSampleProto.Create;
   Size := SampleProto.DecodeToProto(InboundStream, ByteSizeOfData);
 ```
-The `DecodeToProto` function takes the encoded stream data de-serializes it to teh propeties of SampleProto.
+The `DecodeToProto` function takes the encoded stream data and de-serializes it to the propeties of SampleProto.\
 \
 That's it - simple.

 ### Features
+- Automatically creates nested message (object) types.
+Access these like so: `SampleProto.NestedProto.AString := 'xyz';`
+- Automatically allocates repeated (array) data types.
+Access these like so: `SampleProto.SomeIntArray[2] := 321;`
+- Automatically creates repeated nested (array) data types.
+Access these like so: `SampleProto.NestedArray[3].x := 789;`
+- Converts enum message types into Pascal Enumeration types.